 Interview by John Valdez, AICP, APA-NM President

 Lucy Foma grew up in Santa Fe, NM.
+Ms. Foma obtained her Master’s in Regional Planning from Cornell University’s City and Regional Planning Program in 2013.
 She attended university at Smith College in Massachusetts, where she majored in economics.
 During college, she had the opportunity to travel to Africa to work for a microloan program in Cameroon (where she met her husband) and later in Brazil, where she studied Portuguese.
 She also received a Fulbright Fellowship in Senegal to study dance.
 These experiences later inspired her to write ‘Funded!’ which outlines how students (and others!) can apply for and receive fellowships and travel grants.

 In 2016, Lucy joined the Santa Fe County Planning Division as a Community Planner.
 Since then, Lucy has taken the lead in developing critical community planning policies, programs and plans including facilitating the Galisteo Community Economic Development Plan, developing and expanding the Community Organization and Registered Organization Program, developing the San Marcos Community Plan with residents of the San Marcos area, and coordinating the Village of Tesuque Community Plan in Santa Fe County.

 1. When did you realize you wanted to become a planner and was there an instance, situation, or issue that made you realize that planning was the profession for you?